Rules and Regulations: Boccia (Open)

 BOC 7.2.2 The end is scored by awarding one point for every ball of the same colour closer to the jack than the nearest opposing coloured ball.

-BOC 7.2.3 After all ends have been completed the winning side is the team with the highest accumulative score from both ends.
+BOC 7.2.3 After all ends have been completed the winning side is the team with the higher accumulative score from both ends.

 BOC 7.2.4 LYG and the Competition Director reserve the right to adapt the number of ends per match dependent on entries.
 Any change to BOC 6.2 will be communicated pre-event via email, or at the Team Manager briefing before competition commences.